mesuli95/PYTHON-NOTES/README.md

 * We are going to catch the zero division specifically.
 There was a zero division error, and now that prints out.
 A type error statement can also be added, except type error and printed.
 But of course, there was a zero division error, not a type error.

+# Custom decorators

+* learnt how custom decorators work and they can be created.
+* got to know how they work.

+# Raising Exceptions

+* Add an argument and say if n is equal to zero, we raise an exception.
+Otherwise, we print n.
+* an else statement is not used when raising an exceptions
+* this is not needed because once the exception is raised, this execution will halt, and throw this exception and then the print n will never be reached.
+* We, therefore, do not need an else statement there.

  </details>